Are solar panels worth it in the UK?

 Is it worth getting solar panels in the UK?

-For the majority of households in the UK, solar panels provide some excellent benefits and gradually pay off their upfront cost.
+It’s absolutely worth getting solar panels in the UK.
+For the majority of households, solar panels provide some excellent benefits and gradually pay off their upfront cost.

 They can save you hundreds of pounds per year on your electricity bills, and tens of thousands of pounds over their lifespan.

-This high level of savings means a solar & battery system will typically break even in less than eight years, and protect you against energy prices rising in the future.
+This high level of savings means a solar & battery system will break even in less than eight years on average, and protect you against energy prices rising in the future – more on that in the next section.

 We'll go into more detail about each of these benefits later on in this article.